All Posts

 What are the tools that we can use to check domain name information and its history?
 This is important so we can see where the domain has been, how many times it’s moved around (hosting companies) and how long it’s actually been in service.
 We can also research who owns it, and how many other sites they own that might be a conflict of interest.

 The first tool we are going to use is “whois”.
+You can use this from a terminal (MacOS or Linux), or you can use an online one like:

 How to price a SaaS business for sale